jrief/django-formset/README.md

 * Such a form-collection can be declared to have a list siblings, which can be changed in length using one "Add" and multiple "Remove" buttons.
 * Form fields or fieldsets can be hidden or disabled using a Boolean expression as condition.
+* Special widgets for date and datetime fields, they can also be used for ranges.
+* Special widget for phone numbers and countries displaying their flags.
+* Special widget for editing Richtext.

 [^1]: Tailwind is special here, since it doesn't include purpose-built form control classes out of
       the box.
 Instead, **django-formset** offers an opinionated set of CSS classes suitable for